 |

-glutamic acid contained in such products as Konbu, and the soup
+the glutamic acid contained in such products as Konbu, and

-optimized for different purposes, such as fragrance-rich and
+purposes, such as fragrance-rich and rich taste products.

 |